 It’s an awkward, if scientifically accurate, name: TPO, which stands for Thermoplastic Polyolefin.
 Its use as a commercial roofing product dates back to 1986, but before that it saw use as a liner for ponds and in-ground pools.
-Get up to speed on this superior roofing material with these 10+ facts about TPO.
+Get up to speed on this superior roofing material with 11 Things To Know About TPO Single-Ply Roofing Material!

 1. Thermo What Now?